 He was deeply impressed with their talent and recognized that these men might be saved.
 For years he showcased Bragg and the Prisonaires at state events at the governor's mansion.
 There they met President Truman, Senator Lyndon Johnson, and many celebrity entertainers.
 Eventually, the Prisonaires were signed by a young, white producer, Sam Phillips of Sun Records.
-Bragg's claim to glory, however, lies in his authorship of the hit "Just Walkin' in the Rain," recorded by '50s pop legend Johnnie Ray.
+However, Bragg's claim to glory lies in his authorship of the hit "Just Walkin' in the Rain," recorded by '50s pop legend Johnnie Ray.
 "Just Walkin" was one of the best-selling singles of the decade.

 At the center of this group was Bragg, whose faith and persistence testified eloquently to the power of the human spirit.
 Bragg was alive and well in his mid-'70s.
 He had the sweet tenor voice that made him an extraordinary artist 50 years ago.

 His original Prisonaires partners had not been so fortunate.
 William Stewart died of a drug overdose in a rundown Florida motel in 1959.
 Marcel Sanders died in the late '60s.
 Ed Thurman was killed in an accident in 1973.
-And John Drue Jr. died of cancer in December 1977, in Lebanon, Tennessee.
+And John Drue Jr. died of cancer in December 1977 in Lebanon, Tennessee.
 Bragg's recording discography consists of other releases, including many un-issued songs, which were included on a CD from Bear Family, West Germany, in 1990.
 With the Marigolds, Bragg had five releases in 1955 and 1956 for the Excello label, including "Rollin' Stone."

 On June 8, 2000, Bragg, accompanied by his daughter, Misti, and longtime friend and lawyer Don Hildebrand, appeared in Memphis by invitation at a pre-screening of the A&E television special Sam Phillips: The Man Who Invented Rock 'n Roll.
-With Hildebrand's help, the Tennessee State Penitentiary was opened for the first time since The Green Mile was filmed there in order for Bragg to do an interview and walking tour, including a visit to cell five on Walk Ten.
+With Hildebrand's help, the Tennessee State Penitentiary was opened for the first time since The Green Mile was filmed there for Bragg to do an interview and walking tour, including a visit to cell five on Walk Ten.